 Open April 1-Oct 31 10:00 a.m. to 5:00 p.m.

 Guided tours year round by appointment

-The attractive river-side building and grounds of the Niagara Pumphouse Visual Arts Centre offers added insight into why the town is home to a large and thriving arts community.
-The restored Pumphouse houses a gallery, where monthly Sunday afternoon salons introduce local artists.
+• The Niagara Pumphouse Visual Arts Centre – located in a restored riverside pumphouse, this gallery is home to monthly Sunday afternoon salons to introduce local artists.
 The exhibitions are open to the public on weekends and most weekdays.

-Niagara-on-the-Lake is proud to host a world-class theatre festival, with one of the top acting ensembles in the world.
+Niagara on the Lake is proud to host a world-class theatre festival, with one of the top acting ensembles in the world.
 Each season, The Shaw Festival Theatre presents a selection of productions from April to December at three wonderful and unique venues, each located minutes from Lyons House B&B.

 Prepare to fall in love with the romance of Lyons House and Niagara on the Lake.
 It’s so easy to be swept up in the charm of yesteryear, and easier still to take a little bit home with you.
 Stroll the streets of NOTL to visit quaint antique shops or enjoy a short drive to Forum Gallery on Niagara Stone Road and Lakeshore Antiques on Lakeshore Road.
 These shops offer a broad range of antiques and collectibles, from small jewelry to fine authentic furniture.
 Each location houses the offerings of several antique dealers under one roof, so you’re sure to find a sought-after treasure.